Vianovo: Company history

 Vianovo was established as a bipartisan firm in May 2005 by political strategists Bull, Dowd, Eskew and Taylor.
 The firm merged the founders' four agencies: Eskew Strategy Group, Dowd Strategic Consulting, StratCom Group, and CIMA Strategies.
-The name Vianovo is derived from the Latin root meaning “new way.”

 Previous to their work at Vianovo, Dowd and Eskew held senior positions on the presidential campaigns of former president George W. Bush, and Eskew served as head of media affairs in the White House.
-Bull, Dowd, Moore and Taylor worked for Senator Lloyd Bentsen in Congress.
+Bull, Dowd, Moore, and Taylor worked for Senator Lloyd Bentsen in Congress.

 In 2005, the company employed a new proprietary process called AIMD, which stands for Audience, Insight, Message and Delivery.
 Vianovo uses the process to plan and implement targeted communication.
 In 2006, partners William "Billy" Moore, Michael Shannon and Robert Norcross joined Vianovo.
 Moore was a veteran of over 50 political campaigns.
 Shannon came to Vianovo from the Boston Consulting Group and had previously been a strategist on the 2004 George W. Bush presidential campaign.
 That same year, Norcross opened a new Vianovo office in Dallas-Fort Worth.
 Former U.S. Ambassador to Mexico Antonio "Tony" Garza joined Vianovo as a partner in June 2009.
 As of 2013, Garza is chairman of Vianovo Ventures, Vianovo’s investment arm, which partners with and funds startups.

 Matthew Miller joined Vianovo as a partner in 2011 after leaving his role at the United States Department of Justice, where he served as Attorney General Eric Holder's spokesperson.
 In March 2014, the firm formed Mexico Energy Strategic Advisory (MESA), an advisory board that offers U.S. companies and investors information, strategic advice and policy analysis on the Mexico energy market.

 Founding partner Matthew Dowd left Vianovo in 2015 to launch Paradox Capital, a social impact venture fund.
 Katherine Nash Goehring became a partner in 2015.
 Prior to that, Goehring led communications and investor relations for Martha Stewart Living Omnimedia.
+Matthew Miller, who had departed the firm to work in the State Department of the Biden Administration, returned as a partner in 2025.